-Paper, or thin cardboard, has no equal as a material for the easy, rigid assembly of near-scale models of almost anything, and I hove made a very intensive study of how to best fold and crease in order to get the utmost rigidity with maximum realism.
-All the models are simple to build, but this does not mean that some care should not be taken to see that instructions are carried out and a certain amount of patience expended to achieve the really startling realism which has been embodied in all the models.
+Paper, or thin cardboard, has no equal as a material for the easy, rigid assembly of near-scale models of almost anything, and I have made a very intensive study of how to best fold and crease in order to get the utmost rigidity with maximum realism.
+All the models are simply to build, but this does not mean that some care should not be token to see that instructions are carried out and a certain amount of patience expended to achieve the really startling realism which has been embodied in all the models.

 The book is divided into two sections.
-The first, a section on thick, specially chosen paper, and dealing with six colored versions of the most up-to-date Service Airplanes, accurate enough to make them usable for identification purposes, and to serve as decorative models.
-The second, on a special thin, tough paper, is devoted to near-scale replicas or adaptations of equally well-known airplanes, but all made to glide if reasonably well put together.
-The model based upon the Northrop Flying Wing, for instance, is a truly remarkable experiment and will surprise you by its unique type of stability, while the glide of the Wellington Bomber or the Douglas Fighter will be seen to have a real miniature smoothness recalling the majesty of the actual plane.
-Make these flying models slowly and carefully, gluing parts together firmly, and you will have many hours of most instructive enjoyment and be all the wiser in the matter of aerodynamics.
+The first, a section on thick, specially chosen proper, and dealing with six colored versions of the most up-to-date Service Airplanes, accurate enough to make them usable for identification purposes, and to serve as decorative models.
+The second, on a special thin, tough paper, is devoted to near-scale replicas or adaptations equally well-known airplanes, but all made to

 Start to build only if you really feel like it, and put a model aside to be finished if you grow tired.
 In this way you will do full justice to your work.
-Make trial assemblies before finally gluing-up.
-Above all, read the instructions and ask advice if there is something which you cannot quite make out.
+Make trial assemblies before gluing-up.
+Above all, read the instructions and ask advice if there is something which you can-not quite make out.